BAnirudh/replicationstudyjuliam2econ.jl/README.md

 6.)
 We present the results of the main tables of the the paper.
 This includes Table 2, 3, and 4.

 7.)
-Running lines 86 to 96 will give the necessary results of column 1-5 of Panel A of Table 2.
+Running lines 86 to 96 will give the necessary results for columns 1-5 of Panel A of Table 2.
 Lines 98 to 100 creates this table.

 8.)
-Running lines 103 to 112 will give the necessary results of column 1-5 of Panel B of Table 2.
+Running lines 103 to 112 will give the necessary results for columns 1-5 of Panel B of Table 2.
 Lines 114 to 115 creates this table.

 9.)
-Running lines 119 to 124 will give the necessary results of column 1-3 of Panel A of Table 3.
+Running lines 119 to 124 will give the necessary results for columns 1-3 of Panel A of Table 3.
 Lines 126 to 128 creates this table.

 10.)
-Running lines 131 to 136 will give the necessary results of column 1-3 of Panel B of Table 3.
+Running lines 131 to 136 will give the necessary results for columns 1-3 of Panel B of Table 3.
 Lines 138 to 140 creates this table.

 11.)
-Running lines 143 to 152 will give the necessary results of column 1-5 of Panel A of Table 4.
+Running lines 143 to 152 will give the necessary results for columns 1-5 of Panel A of Table 4.
 Lines 154 to 156 creates this table.

 12.)
 Running lines 159 to 168 will give the necessary results of column 1-5 of Panel B of Table 4.
 Lines 170 to 172 creates this table.